 What were the key inspirations behind the overall concept of the game?

 The Old Man and the Sea as well as Moby Dick were our original inspirations for the game.
-A few of our favourite video game titles inspired us afterward.
+A few of our favorite video game titles inspired us afterward.